ChthonVII/CnCTDRAMapEditor/README.md

 ```
 <Reference Include="netstandard" />
 ```
-4) The EA/Petro code has no comments, unless they're hidden in some way.
+4) The EA/Petro code has no comments, unless they're really hidden somehow.